 The ideal distance from which to view any wall art is sometimes considered to be 2.5 times the diagonal measurement of the tapestry.

-With each order we supply instructions and guidelines about hanging a tapestry and about tapestries care.
+With each order we supply instructions and guidelines about how to hang a tapestry and about tapestries care.

 Here is a wall tapestry hanger from Ten Thousand Villages:-

 Below is Monet's Waterlilies tapestry in a New York home, showing an effective way of hanging a tapestry with cords and tassels: